Ray Mortimer Olds, Jr. (April 13, 1933-September 28, 2021)

 In high school, he took a career aptitude test in which he tested in the high 90th percentiles in all fields except a 34th percentile for nursing.
 The test result sheet had a space for him to enter what field this test was leading him to consider.
 His handwritten response was simply, “Nursing.”
 I tell that story to my sons, and they say, “That is SO papa!” referring to his ever-present dry wit.

 A sixth-generation native of Michigan, Mort was the son of Ray M. Olds, Sr. and Mary Belle Vinkemulder and sister of Marjorie Olds Leenhouts.
-He was a motivated sportsman: a 9-varsity letter winner at East Grand Rapids High School, a 1950 state champion high school basketball guard, and the quarterback of the Grand Valley Conference runner up who received the offer of a football scholarship from Biggie Munn at Michigan State College.
+He was salutatorian of his HS class and a lifetime motivated sportsman: a 9-varsity letter winner at East Grand Rapids High School, a 1950 state champion high school basketball guard, and the quarterback of the Grand Valley Conference runner up who received the offer of a football scholarship from Biggie Munn at Michigan State College the year before it won the National Championship.
 He was an “old goat” veteran of 25 Chicago-Mackinac sailboat races and had 4 golf holes-in-one over his lifetime.
+(It was a signal testament to his modesty that I never knew of any until after he died.)
 He was also an accomplished skier, tennis player, and fisherman.

 Mort retired to Spanish Wells, Eleuthera, Bahamas; Boca Grande, FL; and finally Sarasota, FL.
 Until the year before his death, he had a summer residence for 45 years in Macatawa, MI where he had hunted ducks with his father in the 1940s and in the 1970s became a long-term active member of the Macatawa Bay Yacht Club.

-is preceded by 3 months in death by his wife of 46 years, Sandra (Reynalds).
+He was preceded by 3 months in death by his wife of 46 years, Sandra.
 He is

 survived by his first wife of 20 years whom he met at Duke, Sarah Suzanne

-(Glassmire) Olds, and by 3 sons (Rev. Douglas B. Olds of Mill Valley, CA; Todd R. Olds of Annapolis, MD, and Michael D. Olds of Sarasota, FL), 3 stepsons (John, Robert, and Ronald "Gus" Wilson), 4 grandsons (Nicholas, Connor, Rowan, and Evan Olds), 1 granddaughter (Julia Olds), 4 step-grandchildren and 5 step-great-grandchildren.
+(Glassmire) Olds, and by 3 sons (Rev. Douglas B. Olds of Mill Valley, CA; Todd R. Olds of Annapolis, MD, and Michael D. Olds of Sarasota, FL), 3 stepsons, 4 grandsons (Nicholas, Connor, Rowan, and Evan Olds), 1 granddaughter (Julia Olds), 4 step-grandchildren and 5 step-great-grandchildren.

 Cruciform suffering is a fact of life.
 One CAN and